General election polls: Are Labour or the Conservatives on track to win in July?

 After a dip in the polls following Mr Sunak’s election announcement, the Tories have made little gains with voters.

-At just 20 per cent of the vote, the Conservatives are still at one of their lowest levels of popularity with the electorate under Mr Sunak.
+At just 19 per cent of the vote, the Conservatives are at their lowest levels of popularity with the electorate under Mr Sunak.

-Meanwhile Reform UK have shot up to 15 per cent of the national vote, after being neck-in-neck with the Lib Dems for the past few months, and gunning for the spot of third-highest polling party.
+Meanwhile the Lib Dems are at 11 per cent, after being neck-in-neck with Reform for the past few months, gunning for the spot of third-highest polling party.

 Both parties appear to be picking up support from historical Tory voters.